enenra/aqdse/AQD - Upgradeable Gyroscopes/Content/description.md

 [img]https://i.imgur.com/7Yen2BR.png[/img]
 [list]
-[*]In the future, we want to animate the gyroscopes to spin in accordance with ship movement.
-Unfortunately neither of us currently have the necessary skill to write the script needed for it.
-[*]Similarly, unfortunately the gyro performance increase through Gyro Upgrade Modules and Gyro Boosters is currently not listed in the terminal beyond its Max Required Power being increased.
-This also requires additional scripting.
+[*]The gyro performance increase through Gyro Upgrade Modules and Gyro Boosters is currently not listed in the terminal beyond its Max Required Power being increased.
+This will require additional scripting.
 [*]I do not intend to add a small grid version of the large gyroscope or its upgrade modules.
 [*]I've included compatibility with [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2307652535]AQD - Vanilla Tech Tree[/url], so it should integrate seamlessly.
 [/list]